A Promoter Bursary to Support Live Emerging Talent

-Jazz North announces the latest round of New Northern with the goal to assist northern jazz promoters in programming emerging northern jazz talent in their clubs, venues or festivals with small bursaries up to £1000.
+Jazz North announces the latest round of New Northern with the goal to assist northern jazz promoters in programming emerging northern jazz talent in their clubs, venues or festivals.

 This scheme is to support those working at grassroots level - by this we mean venues and promoters not in receipt of regular funding (e.g. NPO or local authority grants) above £5000 a year.